 Why is the passing rate of the CFA Level 1 exam so low?

-Why?
-We failed to mention the bulk of material that every CFA candidate has to dig through.
+We failed to mention the bulk of study material that every CFA candidate has to go through.
 Just have a look at the CFA Curriculum.
 These are 6 books, hundreds of pages each.
-To read it all from cover to cover, you would need a lot of time, not even mention learning and understanding what you’ve read.
+To read it all from cover to cover, you need a lot of time.
+Don't even mention understanding what you’ve read.

-At this level of the CFA exam, which is more conceptual and verifies your general knowledge and understanding of finance, it may be a good idea to focus on particular concepts required in the exam and to make sure that you get them right.
+I would call CFA level 1 exam conceptual ‘cos it verifies your general knowledge and understanding of finance.
+It may be a good idea to focus on particular concepts required in the exam and to make sure you get them right.
 To reach this goal, you may consider taking advantage of numerous study materials available online that will naturally facilitate your uptake of the obligatory dose of knowledge.

 Studying for the exam – how much time do I need?

 It is said that an average candidate needs around 300 hours to get well prepared for the CFA Level 1 exam.
 Of course, it is a mean value and it need not apply to you.
-From my own observations, I can tell that some candidates will be fine with only 150 hours of preparations, but there will be those who will need to spend even 600 hours before they pass the exam.
+From my own observations, I can tell that some candidates will be fine with only 150 hours of preparation (which is extremely rare), but there will be those who will need to spend even 600 hours before they pass the exam.

-If, for example, you work in finance, you studied finance at university and you like to test yourself, you will probably find 300 hours just ample.
-If, however, you define yourself as a finance greenhorn, you barely fancy poring over the books or you wish to change your field of specialisation, of which taking the CFA exam is only a step, you should allow for more than 300 hours of preparations.
+For example, if you work in finance, you studied finance at university and you like to test yourself, you will probably find 300 hours just enough.
+If, however, you define yourself as a finance greenhorn, you barely fancy poring over the books or you wish to change your field of specialization (of which taking the CFA exam is only a step), you should allow for more than 300 hours of preparation.

-My advice is that your estimations allow for some extra hours in excess of your staple preparation time.
-Just in case, you know .
-I guarantee it will be useful in the most crazy time before the exam.
-I mean, I haven’t met a person able to say that they are fully prepared for the exam or that the exam is just in time for them.
+My advice is that your estimation allows for some extra hours in excess of your staple preparation time.
+You will find it most useful in the craziest time just before the exam.
+What I mean is that I haven’t met a person able to say that they are fully prepared for the exam or that the exam is just in time for them.
 Perhaps you might be the first one if you estimate right .

 What is strategic study planning?
 How about my tactics?